 Final Verdict

 Sex injuries are not unheard of.
-One of the most common sex injuries is a bruised cervix.
-It tends to happen when women engage in vigorous sex.
-The penis or sex toy penetrating the vagina bumps into the cervix and hits it continuously.
-This causes the cervix to undergo bruising.
+A bruised cervix is one of the most common sex injuries for a woman.
+It tends to happen when the penis or sex toy penetrating the vagina bumps into the cervix resulting in bruising.

 It is possible to prevent cervical bruising.
-Be aware of what works for your body and communicate openly about that to your partner.
+Once you know bruised cervix causes, be aware of what works for your body and communicate openly with your partner.
 Make sure that you give yourself time to heal before engaging in further physically straining activities.
-If the pain of cervical bruising isn’t subsiding or if the intercourse is repeatedly painful, don’t forget to consult a doctor.
+If the pain of cervical bruising isn’t subsiding or if the intercourse is repeatedly painful, don’t hesitate to consult a doctor.

 Write a Comment